Melina-1720/Melina-1720/README.md

- # Motion Sensor LED light Dart Board
+ # Motion Sensor LED light Strip Dart Board

- The instrutions on making the project motion sensor LED light dart board for CS 207.
-This project is a step by step on making a motion sensor LED light dart board all the steps are provided down below.
+ The instrutions on making this project the motion sensor LED light strip dart board for CS 207.
+This project is a step by step on making the light up dart board, all the steps are provided down below.

 # The Connections
 1. ![Motion Sensor LED light_bb](https://user-images.githubusercontent.com/79604213/114316351-655e2880-9ac0-11eb-8b34-af85bee5b271.jpg)